 Divine has an Organic certified range with cocoa produced by a co-operative of farmers called CECAQ-11 from São Tomé.
-This range consists of four flavors; 85% Dark Chocolate with Blueberry & Quinoa, 85% Dark Chocolate with Cocoa Nibs, 85% Dark Chocolate with Lemon, and 85% Dark Chocolate with Turmeric & Ginger.
+This range consists of two flavours; 85% Dark Chocolate with Blueberry & Quinoa and 85% Dark Chocolate with Lemon.

 Divine's core range is not certified organic because cocoa is very prone to diseases.
 The diseases can quickly spread and wipe out huge areas of cocoa production, which in turn can seriously endanger the livelihoods of thousands of farmers.
 As cocoa is vital to the Ghanaian economy, the Ghanaian cocoa board is cautious about introducing organic production.
 Until enough tests have been done on organically approved pesticides in the Ghanaian context, introducing organic cocoa farming is considered high risk.
 If and when organic farming is considered safe, Kuapa Kokoo will undoubtedly consider its potential.
 It is worth noting that as pesticides are too expensive for most Kuapa farmers they rely largely on natural crop protection methods already.

 Most of our products’ recipes have been developed without cereals containing gluten however, please ensure you check individual product information prior to consuming.